Twilight Watch

+Heinemann published an English-language edition, translated by Andrew Bromfield.

 Structure and style

 Lukyanenko returns to a structure closer to that he used in the Night Watch novel than the Day Watch novel.
 Twilight Watch is divided into three stories- Nobody's Time, Nobody's Space, and Nobody's Power.
 Each story begins with a prologue followed by seven numbered chapters and concluding with an Epilogue.
 Except for the prologues, the events of each story are written in a first person narrative using the voice of the Light Magician character Anton Gorodetsky, a member of Night Watch.
 Events in each of the prologues are written in a third person narrative and take place entirely outside of Gordetsky's presence.
 The entire novel is written in the past tense.